chinmay567/chinmay567/README.md

 - 👯 I’m looking to collaborate on Pyhton development
 - 🤔 I’m looking for help with Javascript
 - 💬 Ask me about ...Tach
-- 📫 How to reach me: ...my Email(dora.chinmay@gmail.com)
+- 📫 How to reach me: dora.chinmay567@gmail.com
 - 😄 Pronouns: ...Chinmay
 - ⚡ Fun fact: ...Always Hungry